SIGA Technologies (SIGA)

 Larry Miller General Counsel

-Larry Miller has served as General Counsel for SIGA since March 2024.
-Before joining SIGA, Mr. Miller was General Counsel and Secretary at Phathom Pharmaceuticals, Inc. He previously served as General Counsel and Secretary at Blue Buffalo Company, where he advised the company through its $8 billion sale to General Mills.
+Larry Miller has served as General Counsel since March 2024.
+He previously held the role of General Counsel and Secretary at Phathom Pharmaceuticals, Inc. Notably, as General Counsel and Secretary at Blue Buffalo Company, he provided legal counsel during its $8 billion sale to General Mills.

 AI Analysis | Feedback